-The course is to present general procedures, methods, theories and techniques in the monitoring programs for different environments.
-Environmental contamination in air, water and wastewater, soils, and food will be discussed with the emphasis on instrument selection and quality control, including documentation, calibration, and sample management.
+The course will present general procedures, methods, theories, and techniques in the monitoring of environments.
+Contamination of air, water, soils, and food will be discussed with the emphasis on instrument selection and quality control, including documentation, calibration, and sample management.
 Classical monitoring schemes, as well as new and innovative techniques will be compared and evaluated.
 Local and regional data will be introduced and analyzed.
-The course will emphasize the methods of scientific inquiry, including planning and designing monitoring, biological and physical-chemical analytical methods, data generation and analysis, and effective presentation of the final results.
-Instructor-led discussion, along with reading, written, and practical assignments.
+The course will emphasize the methods of scientific inquiry, including planning and designing monitoring, sampling, biological and physical-chemical analytical methods, data generation and analysis, and effective presentation of the final results.
+Instructor-led discussion, along with reading, data-mining, presenting, written, and practical assignments.
 The course also includes lab and field work opportunities.

 ENV 210: Disasters (3 credits)